Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/access-license.md

 If you are unaware of your login credentials, reach out to your CSE and they'll be able to assist you.

-2. You will notice that along with Kong Enterprise, there is a new repository that has the same name as your company.
+2. Notice that along with Kong Enterprise, there is a new repository that has the same name as your company.
 Click on that repo.

 3. In the repo, click on the file called **license**.